 - Immediately apply a rich body butter for inflamed skin

-"My grandmother always said, 'Nature gives us everything we need – sometimes it's as simple as the grains from the kitchen.'
+"My grandmother always said: 'Nature gives us everything we need – sometimes it's as simple as the grains from the kitchen.'
 Oatmeal baths are a perfect example of this." - Jiri Studnicky

-3. Aloe Vera Gel - The natural anti-inflammatory
+3. Aloe Vera Gel - The Natural Anti-Inflammatory

 Advantages

-- Instant cooling and soothing
+- Immediate cooling and soothing

 - Promotes wound healing